 - 1. If the cutters are sharpened with a file holder, check and lower the depth gauges before sharpening the cutters. - 2.
 Check the depth gauges every third sharpening. - 3.
-See Figure 18.
+Refer to Figure 22.
 Place the depth gauge tool on the cutter.
 If the depth gauge projects, file it level with the top of the tool.
 Always file from the inside of the saw chain toward an outside cutter.